emptymalei/physics/docs/math/equation-solving.rst

 *******************

+.. admonition:: More about Equation Solving
+   :class: warning

+   For more about equation solving please refer to another notebook of mine: `Intelligence <http://intelligence.readthedocs.io/index.html>`_.

 There are so many methods and techniques to solve an equation.
 Here we will review only some of them.